HancockLab/CVI/demographic_inference/README.md

 ## within_CVI_inference

-Scripts to infer different components of the history within the archipelago e.g., Which island was colonised first, what was population size at colonization of the second one...
+Scripts to infer different components of the history within the archipelago e.g., Which island was colonised first, what was population size at colonization of the second island, ecc.